Golub Capital BDC - Earnings Call - Q3 2025

 Yeah.

-I I think the right way to look at it is, especially in the core middle market as opposed to the larger market, the core middle market's insulated but not immune from from spread trends that are happening in in in the broadly syndicated market.
-But the larger end of the private credit market is less insulated because BSL is a is a replacement.
-So, you know, we we've seen a number of transactions.
-Finaster is a good example recently where credits that were in the private credit market are being refinanced at lower spreads in the broadly syndicated market.
-So because of that phenomenon, the the the the larger end of the market tends to respond more quickly to changes in spreads than than the core middle market.
+I think the right way to look at it is, especially in the core middle market as opposed to the larger market, the core middle market's insulated but not immune from spread trends that are happening in the broadly syndicated loan markets.
+The larger end of the private credit market is less insulated because DFL is a replacement.
+We've seen a number of transactions, FINASTRA is a good example recently, where credits that were in the private credit market are being refinanced at lower spreads in the broadly syndicated loan markets.
+Because of that phenomenon, the larger end of the market tends to respond more quickly to changes in spreads than the core middle market.

 Got it.
-Thanks for the color.
-Appreciate it.
+Thanks for the call.
+I appreciate it.

-Ladies and gentlemen, as a reminder, if would like to ask a question, please press star followed by the number one on your telephone keypad.
-I'll now turn the call back over to David Golub for closing remarks.
+Ladies and gentlemen, as a reminder, if you would like to ask a question, please press star, followed by the number one on your telephone keypad.
+I will now turn the call back over to David Golub for closing remarks.
 Please go ahead.

-Gosh.
-It seems the today, the the report's so good, boring.
-We don't have the usual number of questions, which is fine.
+It seems that today the report's so good, boring we don't have the usual number of questions, which is fine.
 Thank you all for listening.
 As always, if you have questions after today, please feel free to get in touch, and we look forward to being back in front of you next quarter.
 Thank you.

 Ladies and gentlemen, this concludes today's call.
 Thank you all for joining, and you may now disconnect.